 Google Drive (FREE, 5GB, for computer/phone/tablet)

 Google Drive is one that’s a little newer to me, but I’m learning to love it for some things.
 Tied to my Gmail account, Google Drive replaced Google Docs (confused yet?).
 Let me try to simplify.
 Just like Dropbox, Google Drive offers free online backup of any files you put in a specific folder on your computer after you download the software.
 The big difference, however, is that Google Drive likes to work with Google, so if you don’t have Gmail already, this one is probably not for you.
 It also likes to put everything in a Google Docs format, so if you don’t love that, this one probably isn’t for you.
 Here’s where Google Drive shines: Stacy and I have several files we share (the family Christmas list, financial data for Humorous Homemaking, etc.).
 Because we both have Gmail accounts, this works beautifully because either of can log in to our own Gmail account, click DRIVE at the top and voila.
 The files are there, shared and easy to collaborate on.
+GCP direct connect is a great option to connect to Google’s cloud.
 Even though I find it to be a little more restrictive than Dropbox, if you’re a big Google user, this may be the service for you.
 If you need extra storage, you can buy it from Google.

 Carbonite (NOT FREE, UNLIMITED SPACE, for computer/phone/tablet)